Antibiotics: Types and Side Effects

 - Aminopenicillins such as ampicillin and amoxicillin have an extended spectrum of action compared with the natural penicillins.
 Extended spectrum penicillins are effective against a wider range of bacteria.

-Penicillins are among the least toxic drugs known.
+Penicillins are among the safest and least toxic drugs.
 The most common side effect of penicillin is diarrhea.
 Nausea, vomiting, and upset stomach are also common.
-In rare cases penicillins can cause immediate and delayed allergic reactions - specifically, skin rashes, fever, and anaphylactic shock.
-Penicillins are classed as category B during pregnancy.
+In rare cases penicillins can cause immediate or delayed allergic reactions which manifest as skin rashes, fever, angioedema, and anaphylactic shock.
+Severe hypersensitivity reactions are more common after injections than after oral formulations.

 Cephalosporins have a mechanism of action identical to that of the penicillins.
-However, the basic chemical structure of the penicillins and cephalosporins differs in other respects, resulting in some difference in the spectrum of antibacterial activity.
+However, the basic chemical structure of the penicillins and cephalosporins differs in other respects, resulting in different spectrum of antibacterial activity.
 Like the penicillins, cephalosporins have a beta-lactam ring structure that interferes with synthesis of the bacterial cell wall and so are bactericidal.
 Cephalosporins are derived from cephalosporin C which is produced from Cephalosporium acremonium.

 Cephalosporins are used to treat pneumonia, strep throat, staph infections, tonsillitis, bronchitis, otitis media, various types of skin infections, gonorrhea, urinary tract infections Cephalosporin antibiotics are also commonly used for surgical prophylaxis.
 Cephalexin can also be used to treat bone infections.